 We do not recommend staying more than 4 nights in the Papagayo area.
-While it is a nice beach destination, it is brutally hot and there is no jungle, little wildlife and even less sense of being in Costa Rica.
-To see the jungle, cloud forest, conical volcano with hot springs or the country’s best adventures, you will have to drive 4 hours in each direction.
+While it is a nice beach destination, it can be quite hot and the jungle is a dry tropical forest, not a rainforest.
+To experience Costa Rica’s unique rain or cloud forests, a conical volcano with hot springs or the country’s best adventures, you will have to drive 4 hours in each direction.
 In working with hundreds of clients over the years, we have found that a stay longer than this amount of time nearly always results in rearranging the schedule at the last minute at full penalty by the resorts.
 Planning in advance to see other, more interesting parts of the country will result in a much more fulfilling vacation.

 There are no budget hotels in the Papagayo area, but there are plenty of resorts and all inclusive resorts.
 Here is an abbreviated rundown of those hotels: The Occidental Allegro Papagayo is a reasonably priced mid-range all inclusive hotel, but the service is mediocre at best.
 The Hilton Papagayo is similar to the Allegro Papagayo in many regards, but is closer to nearby Playa Hermosa, so you can at least escape the daily routine.
 The Grand Papagayo is a step up from the previously mentioned all inclusive resorts, but still lacks the character of feeling like you are anywhere other than a dressed up Holiday Inn on the beach.
 The Four Seasons is a nice luxury hotel, but located at the very end of the peninsula.
 Therefore, going anywhere will require a minimum of a half hour drive (even just to a restaurant or store).
-The recently opened Andaz Papagayo Resort by Hyatt is a luxury hotel with promise.
+The Andaz Papagayo Resort by Hyatt is also a luxury hotel with promise.
 The romantic beachfront Secrets Papagayo Resort and Spa provides an adult only experience with lots of luxury onsite amenities.

 If you are up for the drive, plenty of Papagayo tours can be organized such as ziplining, horseback riding, tubing, and ATV riding, while visits to attractions can also be arranged.
 You can take a dip in Rincon de la Vieja Volcano’s natural hot springs and enjoy its magical, winding trails, or join a jungle riverboat safari through Palo Verde National Park, where you will most likely run into a few monkeys, giant crocs, and stunning shorebirds.